canjs/canjs/view/mustache/mustache.md

 that update themselves as the data used in the tokens change.

-It's very common as the page is interacted with the underlying data represented in the page changes.
-Typically, you have callbacks in your AJAX methods or events and you find the control and update it manually.
+It's very common as the page is interacted with that the underlying data represented in the page changes.
+Typically, you have callbacks in your AJAX methods or events and then update the content of your controls manually.

 In the first example of the documentation, we have a simple user welcome screen.
 In this example, we create a `can.Observe` object and pass it into the template.

-	<h1>Welcome {{ user }}!</h1>
+	<h1>Welcome {{user}}!</h1>
 	<p>
 		{{#if messages}}
 			You have {{messages}} new messages.